Skövde: Airport

 Skövde Airport is located approximately 10 km from Skövde.
 Currently there are no scheduled flights, however there is an active flying club, gliding club and at least one corporate jet is based at Skövde.
+The nearest passenger airport is Göteborg Landvetter Airport, located 148 km south west of Skövde.

 Other

 The North's largest gold treasure, Timboholmsskatten ('Timboholm's Treasure'), was found in Skövde in 1904 by two farmhands by the names of Carl Wernlund and Per Rythén, better known as Sjôle-Lotta and Bly-Per.
 The treasure, which contains 24 carat gold, weighs over 7 kilograms and consists of 16 rings and two ingots.
-Today, the treasure is in the Swedish Museum of National Antiquities in Stockholm (Historiska museet) and a copy can be found in Skövde City Museum (Skövde stadsmuseum).
+Today, the treasure is in the Swedish Museum of National Antiquities (Historiska museet) in Stockholm and a copy can be found in Skövde City Museum (Skövde stadsmuseum).
 The treasure dates back to the later Migration Period (around the fifth to the sixth centuries.)